Red Sox vs. Orioles Player Props Betting Odds

 |0

-Bet on player props for Adley Rutschman, Gunnar Henderson or other Orioles players with BetMGM.
+Bet on player props for Adley Rutschman, Anthony Santander or other Orioles players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.